tiramiseb/terraform_packer_ansible/README.md

 I tried to do something simple and avoid fancy stuff.
-May howtos or docs use fancy features to show how interesting it is, but my goal is to make something that "just works", hence the over-simplification, not use of some features (like ansible roles), etc. In particular, I used as few variables as possible in the Terraform configuration, for the sake if simplicity.
+May howtos or docs use fancy features to show how interesting it is, but my goal is to make something that "just works", hence the over-simplification.

 ### Previous knowledge